Ich-Asadullah/7-Sentiment_Analysis/README.md

 ## Files

-- **`LSTM_Sentiment_Analysis.ipynb`**: A Jupyter notebook that contains the code for training and evaluating the LSTM model on the sentiment analysis task.
+- **`LSTM_Sentiment_Analysis.ipynb`**: A Jupyter notebook that contains the code for training and evaluating the Stacked LSTM and GRU models on the sentiment analysis task.
 The notebook includes data preprocessing, model training, and evaluation steps.
-- **`LSTM_model.pth`**: A PyTorch model file containing the weights of the trained LSTM model.
+- **`LSTM_model.pth`**: A PyTorch model file containing the weights of the trained Stacked LSTM model.
 This file can be used to load the pre-trained model for inference or further fine-tuning.
-- **`gru_model.pth`**: A PyTorch model file containing the weights of the trained GRU model.
+- **`gru_model.pth`**: A PyTorch model file containing the weights of the trained Stacked GRU model.
 This file can be used to load the pre-trained model for inference or further fine-tuning.

 ## Installation